Turbulence in cascading: Origin of the variance and skewness of density function

+\begin{itemize} \item[1.]We obtain the empirical relation \(\sigma^2 = \ln\left(1 + \mathcal{M}^2\right)\) from entropy conservation (thermal entropy plus structural entropy) within the compressive modes.
+Further, we introduce a delay parameter to compensate for the deviation from monotonic cascading, leading $\sigma^2$ to be a dilogarithm function of $\mathcal{M}$, as confirmed by literature simulations. \item[2.]The asymmetric wings of the density PDF originate from underlying low-$s$ and high-$s$ skewed PDF kernels.
+These kernels are governed by two distinct structural redistribution mechanisms—the mass-fraction and volume-fraction approaches, respectively—during energy cascading.
+The skewed PDF kernels exhibit highly symmetric structures. \item[3.]
+Although skewness exerts a negligible impact on the global $\sigma^2$--$\mathcal{M}$ scaling, the characteristic skewness parameter $\tau$ obeys a similar scaling law proportional to $\ln\left(1 + \mathcal{M}^2\right)$.
+This indicates that PDF skewness and variance are two relevant, but not fully dependent, statistical parameters of turbulent systems.

+\item[5.]
+We speculate that the high-density power-law tails of the column density PDFs of molecular clouds may be related to the high-$s$-skewed PDF kernels.
+Inspired by this, we briefly describe a form of turbulent system that may prefer the volume-fraction strategy. \end{itemize}

-Overall, this work presents a framework for understanding the statistical properties of the density PDFs of turbulent gas systems.
-While the results offer some insight, further investigations and simulations will be needed to fully explore the complexities of turbulence and its density structures, as well as the potential role of magnetic fields, which remain unexplored here.
+Overall, this framework provides a physical baseline for interpreting the statistical properties of density PDFs in compressible turbulent flows.
+While these analytical results offer valuable insights, systematic numerical simulations remain essential to fully evaluate the structural complexities of turbulence, particularly under the anisotropic influence of interstellar magnetic fields, which remain unexplored here.

-\begin{acknowledgement} X. Liu acknowledges the support of the Strategic Priority Research Program of the Chinese Academy of Sciences under Grant No. XDB0800303, and the National Key R\&D Program of China under Grant No. 2022YFA1603100.
-X. Liu also thanks the Leiden University for providing working space of this work. \end{acknowledgement}
+\begin{acknowledgement} X. Liu acknowledges the support of the Strategic Priority Research Program of the Chinese Academy of Sciences under Grant No. XDB0800303, and the National Key R\&D Program of China under Grant No. 2022YFA1603100. \end{acknowledgement}